 Art Galleries & Cultural Spaces

-Creative hubs in Boat trip from Cala Ratjada to the Eastern Side of Majorca USD 34 highlight classical works, contemporary installations, and community projects under one skyline.
+Creative hubs in Vineyard with Wine Tasting, River Cruise and Lunch in the Douro Valley USD 116 highlight classical works, contemporary installations, and community projects under one skyline.
 Small studios sit alongside established galleries.

 Look for temporary shows, evening openings, and cultural centres where workshops, talks, and performances make art approachable and engaging for all visitors.